-Members Stephen Hopley (Committee Chairman) and Greg Short.
-Mr Michael Sweeney was a member of the committee until his resignation from the Board on 5 th January 2015.
-Given the size of the company, the board has elected not to replace Mr Sweeney.
-Role The Audit & Risk Committee's role is to assist the Board in+ the effective discharge of its responsibilities for financial reporting and taxation, internal control structure, risk management systems and the relationship with the external and internal auditors.
+Members Michael Sandy (Committee Chairman) and Andrew Purcell.
+Role The Audit & Risk Committee's role is to assist the Board in the effective discharge of its responsibilities for financial reporting and taxation, internal control structure, risk management systems and the relationship with the external and internal auditors.